 Dr. Rayne is passionate about providing comprehensive sexuality education to people of all ages and stages with sensitivity and a touch of humor.
 She founded Unhushed in order to expand her educational reach and to open family conversations about sexuality in the home.
 In addition to providing direct sexuality education to teenagers and adults and writing books, Dr. Rayne writes curriculum and trains sexuality educators in order to expand their skills.

 Dr. Rayne’s older books include Breaking the Hush Factor: Ten rules for talking with teenagers about sex, which is designed to support all adults as they interact with young people grappling with their emerging understanding of identity and sexuality.
 The rules are concrete in order to support a clear process of self-evaluation and support for the adult, and distinct ways of engaging in conversation with teenagers.
 In 2015, Dr. Rayne was the chief editor of How I Got Into Sex…Ed, an anthology of more than sixty-first person essays by sexuality educators.
-The anthology includes professions brand new to the field to those who are well known and admired, including the former Surgeon General, Dr. Joycelyn Elders.
-Her article on adolescents, sexuality, and linguistics was also recently published in The International Encyclopedia of Human Sexuality.
+The anthology includes professionals both brand new to the field to those who are well known and admired, including the former Surgeon General, Dr. Joycelyn Elders.
+Her article on adolescents, sexuality, and linguistics was published in The International Encyclopedia of Human Sexuality.

 Dr. Rayne’s past work in curriculum writing includes the following projects:

 When at home in Austin, Texas, Dr. Rayne enjoys time with her wife, three daughters, and two dogs.
 On the rare occasions that she breaks away from working in sexuality education and spending time with her family, Dr. Rayne enjoys country western and swing dancing, traveling, and baking.